croquemadame/nvim/README.md

 1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's .
 It made a lot of things easier!

+2) Programming Rainbow https://github.com/ProgrammingRainbow/NvChad-2.5.
+Sourced most of the setup from this repo.

+3) dreamsofcode-io C++ https://github.com/dreamsofcode-io/neovim-cpp C++ setup is heavily inspired by this repo.

+# Purpose

+The purpose of this repo is to provide a NeoVim NvChad setup to program and debug C++ projects in OpenFOAM.
+It can be used for other C++ projects, but OpenFOAM C++ formatting guidelines will be implemented.

+There is a folder with a sample HelloWorld!
+OpenFOAM program for compilation and debugging.

 # Instructions for use with Ubuntu 24.04 (x86_64)